 Amadeus inventory and coverage

 Amadeus is considered the most versatile GDS.
-It consolidates around 770 airlines, 650,000 hotels and hospitality properties, 43 car rental companies in 42,000 locations, 90 railway carriers, and 53 cruise and ferry lines.
+It consolidates around 490 airlines, 770,000 hospitality properties, 69 car rental companies and transfer carriers in 42,000 locations, 43 railway carriers, and 53 cruise and ferry lines.
 The main area of Amadeus distribution is the EMEA region (Europe, Middle East, and Africa).
 Both North and South America and the APAC region (Asia-Pacific) are equally popular.

 Flights.
 The classic flight search and booking functionality is presented in all GDSs, Amadeus included.
 Amadeus also has services for business travel (useful for TMCs) and packaged rail and air booking.